aws-actions/aws-codebuild-run-build/README.md

 * Size

-The largest instance is 2 cores 7 GB RAM.
+Available resources are limited to 2 cores 7 GB RAM.
 For extremely large builds massive parallelization can return results faster.
 CodeBuild can offer up to 72 vCPUs.
 * Architecture